heilswastik/Amazon-Kindle-Review-Sentiment-Classifier-NLP-Benchmarking-Project/README.md

 ---

 ## 🧪 Classifiers Benchmarked with TF-IDF
-I evaluated 7 classifiers using the best-performing vectorizer (TF-IDF):
+Evaluated 7 classifiers using the best-performing vectorizer (TF-IDF):

 | Model                  | Notes                                |
 |------------------------|--------------------------------------|